joaopnk/JS_deteccao_facial/README.md

 </ul>

 <hr>
-[ ENG ]💻 Facial recognition from computer vision on the web using javascript (tracking.js)
+[ ENG ]💻 Facial detection from computer vision on the web using javascript (tracking.js)

 <h3>🚀 Technologies used </h3>
 <ul>